chrisshiels/junio/README.md

      containers.
 The Kubernetes Volume abstraction solves both of these problems."

-  - PodIP

-  - ClusterIP

 - Concepts:

-  - Pod:
-    - Group of one or more Docker containers running on the same host.

-  - Replication Controller:
-    - Manage the lifecycle of pods.
-    - The controller maintains a desired number of pod replicas and will automatically create or kill pods as necessary.

   - Services:
     - Collections of pods that are exposed with a single and stable name and